Know before you go

 Your safety is your responsibility.
 Before you set off, remember these five simple rules:

-- Know your limits and and choose a trail that matches your skill or fitness level.
+- Know your limits and choose a trail that matches your skill or fitness level.
 Read about our trail grading systems and find a nearby trail to suit your walking or mountain biking ability.

 - Plan your trip before you set off.
 Most of the trails are clearly marked but it’s a good idea to check our website for maps and track details before you go.